DeepRank/Deeprank-GNN/docs/tutorial.generate_graph.rst

 - **ic**: information content of the PSSM (~Shannon entropy)

-The following one are optional, and computed only if Biopython is used (see next example) :
+The following features are optional, and computed only if Biopython is used (see next example) :

 - **depth**: average atom depth of the atoms in a residue (distance to the surface)